 On August 11, 2020, the Ninth Circuit issued its opinion, which reversed the district court's judgment, vacated its injunction and vacated its partial grant of summary judgment.
 The Ninth Circuit stated that the district court erred in holding that we are under an antitrust duty to license rival chip manufacturers and noted that our practice of licensing our standard-essential patents exclusively at the OEM level does not violate the antitrust laws.
 The Ninth Circuit also held that the district court's "anticompetitive surcharge" theory failed to state a cogent theory of anticompetitive harm and that our patent-licensing royalties and "no license, no chips" policy do not impose an anticompetitive surcharge on rivals' modem chip sales and do not undermine competition in either the CDMA or premium LTE chip markets.
 While agreeing with the district court that our 2011 and 2013 agreements with Apple were structured like exclusive dealing contracts, the Ninth Circuit nonetheless held that neither agreement had the actual or practical effect of substantially foreclosing competition in the CDMA modem chip market, and because Apple terminated these agreements years ago, the district court had improperly issued an injunction.
 The Ninth Circuit noted that neither the Sherman Act nor any other law prohibits companies like us from (1) licensing their standard-essential patents independently from their chip sales and collecting royalties, and/or (2) limiting their chip customer base to licensed OEMs.
 On September 25, 2020, the FTC filed a Petition for Rehearing En Banc.
 On October 28, 2020, the Ninth Circuit denied the FTC's petition.
+On March 26, 2021, the FTC's deadline for filing a petition for certiorari with the U.S. Supreme Court to seek review of the Ninth Circuit's decision expired.
+The case is now over.

 Contingent losses and other considerations: We will continue to vigorously defend ourselves in the foregoing matters.
 However, litigation and investigations are inherently uncertain, and we face difficulties in evaluating or estimating likely outcomes or ranges of possible loss in antitrust and trade regulation investigations in particular.
-Other than with respect to the EC fines, we have not recorded any accrual at December 27, 2020 for contingent losses associated with these matters based on our belief that losses, while reasonably possible, are not probable.
+Other than with respect to the EC fines, we have not recorded any accrual at March 28, 2021 for contingent losses associated with these matters based on our belief that losses, while reasonably possible, are not probable.
 Further, any possible amount or range of loss cannot be reasonably estimated at this time.
 The unfavorable resolution of one or more of these matters could have a material adverse effect on our business, results of operations, financial condition or cash flows.
 We are engaged in numerous other legal actions not described above arising in the ordinary course of our business (for example, proceedings relating to employment matters or the initiation or defense of proceedings relating to intellectual property rights) and, while there can be no assurance, we believe that the ultimate outcome of these other legal actions will not have a material adverse effect on our business, results of operations, financial condition or cash flows.